aidenjcheng/illuminatehackathon/README.md

 Creators: Kevin X + Aiden C, both in HS.

 Description:
-This project is a brain tumor classifier.
+Cerebria is a brain tumor classifier.
 Upload an MRI scan of the brain and the website will return the result along with the confidence.
-The uploaded scan should be of 1 brain.
+The uploaded scan should include one brain MRI scan.
 Example uploads: https://tinyurl.com/4vkkmswz https://tinyurl.com/ycy6jx5t

+It is an advanced AI-powered health tool.
+It is built around a Convolutional Neural Network (CNN) API, utilizing the ResNet50 architecture, and has been trained on a comprehensive dataset of over 20,000 images.
+Cerebria provides cutting-edge solutions for brain tumor detection by leveraging state-of-the-art technology.

+Cerebria...
+- Utilizes the ResNet50 architecture, a state-of-the-art convolutional neural network (CNN) fine-tuned for detecting and classifying brain tumors with high accuracy

+- Uses sophisticated image preprocessing steps like resizing, center cropping, and normalization to increase the model's accuracy in recognizing and classifying brain tumors

+- Differentiates between various tumor types (Normal, Glioma, Meningioma, Pituitary) and provides confidence scores for each diagnosis, offering reliable and transparent responses

+- Features a Flask-based backend with a responsive, scalable API that handles image uploads and returns real-time predictions through an (extremely) user-friendly interface.

+- Implements CORS policy to securely manage requests from various origins, ensuring reliable access to the API from different client-side applications.

 *This entire project was programmed during the allotted time frame of the hackathon*